AstrobioMike/AstrobioMike.github.io/unix/conda-intro.md

 # Getting and installing Conda
 Conda comes in [two broad forms](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html#anaconda-or-miniconda){:target="_blank"}: Anaconda and Miniconda.
 Anaconda is large with lots of stuff, Miniconda is more lightweight and we install just what we want.
 For this reason, we're gonna move forward with Miniconda.
 The download page for Miniconda is [here](https://conda.io/en/latest/miniconda.html){:target="_blank"}, and we should pick the one appropriate for our operating system.
 Those labeled Miniconda**2** are using python 2 as the base, while those labeled Miniconda**3** are using python 3.
 Both can still build environments in the other's python version, but more than likely we should just take python 3.

 Most likely, we will want Miniconda3, and for a 64-bit system.
-Choosing for our appropriate system here (working in the binder linked above), we are going to want a Linux version, so this is one way to download it to our system (from copying the link under "Miniconda Linux 64-bit":
+Choosing for our appropriate system here (working in the binder linked above), we are going to want a Linux version, so this is one way to download it to our system (from copying the link under "Miniconda3 Linux 64-bit":

 ```bash
 curl -LO https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 ```

+> **NOTE:**
-> **NOTE:** Don't forget to get the link that works for your operating system, and modify it above as needed.
+> Don't forget to get the link that works for your operating system, and modify the above as needed.
+E.g., if doing this on a mac, we would want the link under "Miniconda3 MacOSX 64-bit bash", and the command we would run would be `curl -LO https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh`.

 Now we can install that by running it as a `bash` command: